AndrewGene/JSONSuggest/README.md

 ```
 *defaultValues* is what you would like each type to be set to by default.  **The values all must be represented as a String.**

+##TODOs
+- [x] Include JSON de/serialization
+- [ ] Swift 3 support

+## Authors

+Andrew Goodwin, andrewggoodwin@gmail.com

+## License

+JSONSuggest is available under the MIT license.
+See the LICENSE file for more info.